-6. START CLASS Attend the class remotely and/or on-campus for Fall 2021
+6. START CLASS Attend the class remotely and/or on-campus for Fall 2022

-Ba GET ONLINE HELP Speak with a staff member or see our frequently asked questions Visit sdcce.edu for registration details Enrollment Application/Registration Online application and registration is required.
+Speak with a staff member or see our frequently asked questions sdcce.edu/services/online-studentassistance-and-services Visit sdcce.edu for registration details Enrollment Application/Registration Online application and registration is required.
 Many classes operate on an open-entry open-exit format.
 Students are served on a first-come, first-served basis.
 Minimum attendance is necessary for classes to be held.
 Be certain to attend the first day of class to reserve your space.
 Enrolling is easy.
 Eligibility If you are 18 or older and a resident of California, you may attend classes.
 If you are under 18 and a high school graduate, married, or in the military, and a resident of California, you may also attend.
 Contact Student Services if you have questions about attending classes.
 Regulations set by USCIS (United States Citizenship and Immigration Services) prohibit individuals in the U.S. with an F-1, B-1 or B-2 (visitor) visa, or with a border crossing card from attending Continuing Education classes.
 Orientation Many programs require assessment and/or orientation.
 If required, pre-registration or orientation will be noted in the program information.
 You can sign up for an orientation session online at sdcce.edu.
 The contact information is listed with the class information.
-Types of Class Offerings The types of classes offered are on-campus, off-campus, online with set meeting times, online with no set meeting times, Hyflex - online with optional in-person meetings, and Hybrid - partially online with required in-person meetings.
-To find classes use, www.sdcce.edu/services/registration-enrollment Noncredit (no fee) Registration for Continuing Education Students - Apply online at: http://www.sdcce.edu/ services/registration-enrollment (new students must complete an application online; returning students must update their application online) - After you have completed (or updated) your application online you may obtain a permission number (access code) once uou have completed an orientation. - After you have a permission number (access code), register online using the code and the class CRN (special number for each class); please note that a separate permission number (access code) is needed for each class - 4.
-Emeritus (OA), Disability Support Programs and Services (DSPS) and some other classes do not require a Permission Number.
-These classes will be available for enrollment 3 weeks prior to the start date of the class.
-Free Career Training San Diego College of Continuing Education offers more than 70 different career training certificates.
-If you are home with time to learn something new, consider a free online certificate course to upskill and be ready for employment.
-All classes are free and online.
+Types of Class Offerings The types of classes offered are on-campus, off-campus, online with set meeting times, online with no set meeting times, Hyflex (online with optional in-person meetings), and Hybrid (partially online with required in-person meetings).
+To find classes, visit: sdcce.edu/services/registration-enrollment Noncredit (no fee) Registration for Continuing Education Students - 1.
+Apply online at: sdcce.edu/services/ registration-enrollment (new students must complete an application online; returning students must update their application online) - 2.
+Sign up for an orientation if required by the program. - 3.
+After you have completed (or updated) your application and orientation (if required), you may obtain a permission number (access code) for the class.
+(Some classes do not require a permission number and you will be able to enroll directly into the class). - 4.
+After you have a permission number (access code), register online using the permission number (access code) and the Class Number; please note that a separate permission number (access code) is needed for each class - Emeritus (OA), Disability Support Programs and Services (DSPS) and some other classes do not require a permission number (access code).
+Free Career Training San Diego College of Continuing Education offers more than 80 different career training certificates.
+If you are considering learning something new, consider a free online certificate course to upskill and be ready for employment.
+Classes are free with many online options.
 Most programs require a free online orientation to begin.
 To sign up for an orientation visit sdcce.edu